liferay/liferay-docs/develop/tutorials/articles/150-web-services/04-registering-json-web-services.markdown

     @JSONWebService("/add-something-very-specific")
     public boolean addBoard(

-Similarly, you can change the class name part of the URL, by setting the value in a class-level annotation:
+Similarly, you can change the class name part of the URL by setting the value in a class-level annotation:

     @JSONWebService("sbs")
     public class SurfBoardServiceImpl extends SurfBoardServiceBaseImpl {

-This maps all of the service's methods to a URL class name `sbs` instead of the default class name `surfboard`.
+This maps all the service's methods to a URL class name `sbs` instead of the default class name `surfboard`.

 Next, you'll learn a different approach to exposing your methods via manual registration.